mfarthas/bachelor-thesis/README.md

-# Evaluating the Fidelity and Utility of CTGAN-generated Synthetic Firewall Logs through Statistical and Structural Analysis
+# Evaluating CTGAN-generated Synthetic Firewall Logs through Statistical and Structural Analysis

 ## Overview

-This project is the implementation component of a bachelor thesis focused on the application and evaluation of machine learning techniques for network intrusion detection.
-The primary objective is to analyze how different data preprocessing strategies and feature representations affect the performance of supervised learning models on intrusion detection datasets.
+Implementation component of a bachelor thesis on ML-based network intrusion detection.
+The main question: how much do preprocessing decisions and feature representations actually affect model performance?

-All experiments are conducted using Python and Jupyter Notebooks.
+All experiments run in Python and Jupyter Notebooks.

 ## Problem Statement

-Traditional rule-based intrusion detection systems struggle to scale and adapt to evolving network threats.
-Machine learning offers a data-driven alternative, but its effectiveness depends heavily on data quality, preprocessing decisions, and feature engineering choices.
+Rule-based IDS doesn't scale and struggles with novel attack patterns.
+ML handles this better in principle, but performance depends heavily on the data pipeline, not just the model.

-This project investigates:
+This project examines three things:
-- The impact of raw versus processed network traffic features
+- Raw versus processed network traffic features as model input
-- The trade-offs between minimal and extensive feature engineering
+- Whether heavier feature engineering pays off
-- The robustness of models across synthetic and real-world datasets
+- Model robustness across synthetic and real-world data

 ## Project Structure
 ```